clarklindeveloper/notes/react - render props.md

 - we attach what we want to expose to outside DOM
 - eg. render(){return this.props.render({//expose stuff here})}
 - essentially render() method takes an object and you can attach any data you want the outside to get access to
+- at the same time we are given data and methods through props in ComponentA

 ### OUTSIDE component